sdsc-ordes/saving-willy/docs/st_logs.md

-This module is about using a standard python logger within streamlit.
+This module provides utilities to incorporate a standard python logger within streamlit.

 # Streamlit log handler